-I’ve struggled this week, not just with meeting my step goal, but with making positive choices overall.
-Today though, I’m really feeling it.
-I had all these plans for the day, but I just can’t seem to motivate myself to do anything.
+I’ve struggled a lot this week, not just with meeting my step goal, but with making good choices overall.
+I had all these plans for today, but I just can’t seem to motivate myself to do anything.
 I feel sort of out of it.
 Instead of doing some work, going to the gym, or cleaning the house, I’m sitting here Googling stuff about my thyroid.

-I started the year off by trying to avoid gluten and dairy.
-Both are considered to be inflammatory and it seems a lot of people with Hashimoto’s have seen positive improvements by avoiding these.
-Unfortunately, I underwent an emergency surgery less than two weeks into the new year and have struggled to get back to it since then.
+I kicked off the new year by trying to avoid gluten and dairy.
+Both are considered to be inflammatory and it seems a lot of people with Hashimoto’s have seen positive improvements in their overall health by avoiding them.
+Unfortunately, I underwent an emergency in mid-January and I just haven’t been able to get back into it since then.

 This month, I added both items to the goal-tracking spreadsheet I use and my doctor ordered tests to confirm whether or not I’m suffering from milk and gluten intolerances.
 Those aren’t available online yet.
 But I’ve decided to recommit yo avoiding them regardless to see if it helps.
 Worst case scenario it doesn’t, and I get to go back to eating pizza.
 But, best case scenario it does, so I might as well give it a try, right?